shsingh/oi.shain.io/content/posts/thoughts_on_zoom.md

 End-to-end encryption typically makes use of PKI (Public Key Infrastructure) to ensure data in transit and at rest is secure.

 * Have we taken stock of all forms of work/personal communication tools to see whether similar practices are followed, and if they are not do we move towards safer tools or demand better security from the existing tools?
-* If end-to-end encryption is not deployed, should we look to ensuring that PFS (Perfect Forward Secrecy) ciphers are used to mitigate against being able to store data and decrypt at a future point in time?
+* If end-to-end encryption is not deployed, should we look to ensuring that PFS (Perfect Forward Secrecy) ciphers are used to mitigate being able to store data and decrypt at a future point in time?

 I don't propose to know the answer to any of these questions, and I am not apologising for any of Zoom's mishaps - but I am interested in whether we are placing as much scrutiny across all the software and tools we use in our daily lives (without having to wait for a new article to reactively respond to our security posture).